Tylenol Autism Lawyers in Dallas, Texas Who Win You More

 Numerous studies conducted in the past few years have found a clear connection between the two.
 Below are just a few which have made that connection.

-A 2016 study in the American Journal of Epidemiology performed by Avella-Garcia and others found that acetaminophen use during pregnancy was associated with a higher risk of autism in males and an increased risk of ADHD in males and females.
+A 2016 study in the American Journal of Epidemiology performed by Avella-Garcia and others found that acetaminophen use during pregnancy was associated with a higher risk of autism in males.

-A 2019 study by Johns Hopkins University and published in JAMA Psychiatry took a unique approach that ended up strengthening the connection between acetaminophen use during pregnancy and autism / ADHD even further.
+A 2019 study by Johns Hopkins University and published in JAMA Psychiatry took a unique approach that ended up strengthening the connection between acetaminophen use during pregnancy and autism even further.

 To perform the study, researchers collected samples of umbilical cord blood from hundreds of newborns.
 Then they measured the amount of acetaminophen in each sample.